 One of the tourist activities is hiking up Maderas volcano.
 I hired a guide (Melvin) through the lodge and we set off very early in the morning.
 The ascent to the summit is about 6 hours at a fast, but grueling pace.
 The best part of the hike was seeing the howler monkeys in the first hour while still in the lowlands.
 After that it is a sweaty, dirty climb up poor trails towards the top.
-I don’t mind a tough hike when it’s rewarded by great views – but in this case there isn’t much to see, the trees and brush covering up any vantage points.
-The best view I got was when I climbed a tree and took a picture looking down towards the lake (see the photo below the monkey).
+I like a tough hike when it’s rewarded by great views – but in this case there wasn’t much to see, the trees and brush covering up any vantage points.
+In this regard I was a bit disappointed.
+The best view I got was when I climbed a tree and took a picture looking down towards the lake.
+A few photos:

 Across the isthmus, you can also climb Concepcion.
 I’ve read that it is a tough, slippery climb up a steep, shale-covered slope.
 You have to be in good shape.
 Unlike Maderas there is no vegetation – just fantastic views in every direction.
 It is on my agenda for the next time in these parts.
 More on hiking these volcanoes here.

 Besides the hike, our time was spent laying out by the swimming pool and enjoying the nature.
+The views as the light changes is spectacular.
 I would recommend this place to anyone and I would come back here with Lissette for a more romantic kind of vacation.
 The food at Totoco was fantastic.
-One thing; bring earplugs.
-I couldn’t believe the NOISE at night from all the bugs and animals, it was unbelievable.
-There is one bird, a small grey bird that seems to only appear at night, that constantly hung out right next to our lodge calling out what sounded like “fuck you”, “fuck you”, “fuck you” all night.
-I’m not kidding, that’s what it sounded like.
+Bring earplugs; the NOISE at night from all the bugs and animals is unbelievable.
+There is one bird, a small grey bird that seems to only appear at night, that constantly hung out right next to our lodge calling out what sounded like like ‘f”-word all night.
+I’m not kidding.
 Then, when the noise from the night animals finally starts to die down close to dawn, the howler monkeys start up.
 There is no peace and quiet in the jungle.

 Below: A few more photos of Concepcion from the Lodge